 - The EC Transition dialog automatically prevents the creation of EC transitions that may cause self-cycles or guard-only cycles in the ECC.

-- The EC State dialog automatically prevents the accidental creation of a transient EC state from an existing unconnected EC state by giving it the name of an event input that is already in use in an EC transition condition.
+- The EC State dialog automatically prevents the accidental creation of a simple EC state from an existing unconnected EC state by giving it the name of an event input that is already in use in an EC transition condition.

 - The popup menu of the ECC editor